2022–23 United States network television schedule (morning)

 The 2022–23 morning network television schedule for the five major English-language commercial broadcast networks in the United States covers the weekday and weekend Morning hours from September 2022 to August 2023.
 The schedule is followed by a list per network of returning and cancelled shows from the 2021–22 season.
 The daytime schedules for the five major networks that offer morning programming are expected to remain consistent with the prior television season.

 Affiliates fill time periods not occupied by network programs with local or syndicated programming.
 PBS – which offers daytime programming through a children's program block, PBS Kids – is not included, as its member television stations have local flexibility over most of their schedules and broadcast times for network shows may vary.
-Also not included are MyNetworkTV (as the programming service also does not offer daytime programs of any kind), and Ion Television (as its schedule is composed mainly of syndicated reruns).
+Also not included are MyNetworkTV (as the programming service also does not offer daytime programs of any kind) and Ion Television (as its schedule is composed mainly of syndicated reruns).

 Fox doesn't provide network programming on weekday mornings, therefore are not included in the schedule, The CW however doesn't provide network programming on weekday and Sunday mornings, therefore are not included in the schedule.
 On Saturday mornings, all of the networks lease the time to outside producers to produce programming to fulfill E/I programming obligations as mandated by the FCC.

+Please note that the schedules for the networks are affected by the 2023 Hollywood labor disputes.